Updated June 2026

 Is anxiety common during menopause?

 Yes.
-Hormonal fluctuations, sleep disruption and life stressors all contribute to increased anxiety for many women.
+Hormonal fluctuations, sleep disruption and life stressors all contribute to increased anxiety for many women during perimenopause and menopause.

 How long does menopause anxiety last?

-Supplements such as magnesium and CBD support relaxation and sleep, which can reduce anxiety.
+Supplements such as magnesium and CBD support relaxation and sleep, which can in turn reduce anxiety.
+They work best alongside lifestyle habits and professional support.

 Final thoughts

-You’re not “going mad” — your body is changing.
+You're not going mad — your body is changing.
 With the right support, lifestyle habits and supplements, menopause anxiety can become far more manageable.
+Start with sleep, support your nervous system daily, and don't hesitate to seek professional guidance.

 Shop Sleep CBD Oil & Magnesium Sleep Blend for calmer nights